gdutra2002/Portfolio/README.md

 ## Features

-If your project has a lot of features, list them here.
+Click thru the page and find out!

 ## How to Contribute

-Contact me my email for correspondance.
+Contact me at LinkedIn for correspondance.